top of page

 *Will the assessment be accepted by school/university/GP/NHS service?

 Private assessments are sometimes not accepted because the local authority do not feel the assessment was thorough enough and was not ‘NICE-compliant’ and sometimes there can be the perception that assessments are only valid if completed within the NHS which is not the case.
 Autism Unpicked offer a rigorous and thorough approach to assessing you or your child that mirrors local NHS assessment procedures and is aligned with National Institute for Health and Clinical Excellence (NICE) guidelines.
-Please click here (child) or here (adult) for what is included in our assessment process should this be needed to help support your discussions with local services who you may wish to contact prior to the assessment.
-We make it clear how the assessment was completed in the report we provide you with so it is explicit in how this follows NICE guidelines and we are all qualified and experienced NHS clinicians.
-We are also happy to answer any questions.

-*How much does a child assessment cost?
+*How much does a child Autism assessment cost?

 *How much does an adult assessment cost?

 Our standard assessment fees are as follows.
 We will discuss this with you in the assessment process so you can make an informed decision about an assessment.
 Stage 1 (screening)= £200.
 Stage 2 (full assessment) = £1450.
-Typically, if you do complete both stage 1 and 2, the cost of the full assessments will be £1650.
+If you do complete both stage 1 and 2, the cost of the full assessments will be £1650.

 *Why is the cost of child and adult Autism assessment different?

-Our assessments are completed in line with NICE guidelines.
-Generally for child assessments, there is a higher amount of clinician time and more specialist clinicians involved in the assessment process.
-Both approaches to assessment are still valid and thorough, but one includes more time.
-Generally, also for children, there is more discussion and longer appointments that include additional people (e.g., schools, local authority teams, CAMHS, parents or carers).
 Whilst the adult assessments include other people (with consent), this process is different and more information can also be gathered via additional means, such as completing questionnaires.
 For both young adult and child assessments, we offer a 'stage 1' screening assessment so you can make an informed decision about progressing to an assessment.
 This also means there is no need to make a payment for a full assessment if it is not needed.
-We are happy to discuss the processes further.
+We are happy to discuss the processes further. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹

 *What happens if you think my child is autistic?

-If a decision is made to diagnose your child with Autism, we will write a full report for you to keep and share with relevant professionals.
+If a decision is made to diagnose your child as autistic, we will write a full report for you to keep and share with relevant professionals.
 Within this report, we will make some suggestions for things that might be helpful in supporting your child at home and at school but please be advised this list will not be exhaustive as each child has different needs.
 We will highlight strengths and skills as well as support needs.
 We will make you aware of free services available to young people with a diagnosis of Autism and what school can be doing to guide you in accessing this type of support in your area.
 We offer post diagnostic support sessions if you would like to discuss your child’s specific needs after diagnosis.
 These are costed individually.
 Please enquire for further details.
 Information can be found here.

 *What happens if you think I am autistic (young adults)?